yoavrozner/axios-express-proxy/README.md

 # axios-express-proxy
+A package for proxying express request to axios request and send back the response.
-A package for converting express request to axios request and axios response to express response.
+The package can also send only the express request to the axios request and only the axios response to the express response.